 A third option is fluorine doped tin oxide (FTO), which has similar properties as well, but it is also stable under atmospheric conditions, chemically inert, mechanically hard, abrasion tolerant, and resistant to high temperatures.

 All these materials are available from MSE Supplies, which manufactures an extensive range of standard and custom products.
-The conductor sheet resistance, substrate area, and substrate thickness can be selected in off-the-shelf values or customized as needed, and the conductor can also be patterned with laser or chemical etching.
+The conductor sheet resistance, substrate area, and substrate thickness can be selected in off-the-shelf values or customized as needed, and the conductor can also be patterned by laser or chemical etching with a resolution of +/- 50um.
 MSE has exacting standards for warpage, flatness, resistance uniformity and other features, so the users receive only the highest quality products for the most demanding research and product development requirements.